electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 ---
-title: Battery pack
+title: Battery system
-linktitle: Battery pack
+linktitle: Battery system
-description: Battery pack to ev are often combined of many hundreds of battery cells.
+description: The battery system is the combination of many cells and other control electronics to a complete battery to power the EV.
 weight: 3
 ---

+Today this is most typical achived with the Cell2Module technology.
+Where cells are grouped in to modules that again are grouped in to a battery system.

+In the future we will see cars witn Cell2Pack technologies where cells are put directly in to packs and even Cell2Car technology where cell are put directly in to the car.
+More about that later

-Typical a battery pack consist of modules that consist of serveral cells
+Typical a battery pack consist of modules that consist of serveral cells.

 ## Modules

 Modules are a combination of cells.
 The number of cells in a module varies.

 ![Module](module_lg_pouch.jpg "LG battery module")